Google and Confidential Data

 Until a formal policy revision is made and approved, you should use the following as a guideline:

 Restricted.
-Due to legal restrictions or security concerns, some legally protected and highly sensitive information must not be stored on Google Apps or other “cloud-based” systems without permission of the responsible Vice President or the Provost’s Office.
+Due to legal restrictions or security concerns, some legally protected and highly sensitive information must not be stored on G Suite or other “cloud-based” systems without permission of the responsible Vice President or the Provost’s Office.
 This information, much of which was formerly classified as “Confidential,” includes:

 Social Security Numbers

 Personal financial information (e.g. financial aid data)

 Human-subject research information

 Other sensitive information that the information sponsor or responsible Vice President has determined must remain on a secure BC server.

 Confidential.
 FERPA data (i.e. student records) is generally defined as Confidential, and can be stored on BC Google Drive, except as noted above.
 Other Confidential data, except as noted above, can also be stored on BC Google Drive.

 Internal Use Only: Acceptable to store on BC Google Drive.